tallpauley/wordsiv/README.md

 ### Limiting Glyphs with a Font File

 Wordsiv is built around the idea of selecting words which can be rendered with the glyphs in an incomplete font file.
-WordSiv can automatically determine what glyphs are in a font file.
+Wordsiv can automatically determine what glyphs are in a font file.

 Let's load a font with the characters `HAMBURGERFONTSIVhamburgerfontsiv`